JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Observations

 These observations were processed with algorithms developed by the ESA NIRSpec Science Operations Team and the NIRSpec GTO Team.
 We refer the reader to \citet{Cameron2023} for more details of the processing.
 We note that for the G140M/F070LP grating/filter combination we extended the calibration of the spectrum up to 1.84 $\mu$m, taking into account the transmission filter throughput beyond the nominal wavelength range of this configuration (0.70\,$\mu$m\,–\,1.27\,$\mu$m).
 Since GN-z11 is at $z>10$ with no flux at wavelengths below Lyman-$\alpha$, there is no second order light to overlap with the extended wavelength range of 1.27\,$\mu$m\,–\,1.84\,$\mu$m.
 Wavelength-dependent path-loss corrections were made based on the object position within the shutter and modelling the galaxy as a point-like source.
 GN-z11 is very compact, so this is a good approximation.
-In all four of the configurations, GN-z11 was located not more than 30\% of the illuminated slit width or slit height from the centre along either axis of the $0\farcs20\times 0\farcs46$ slitlet.
+In all four of the configurations, GN-z11 was located not more than 40\% of the illuminated slit width or slit height from the centre along either axis of the $0\farcs20\times 0\farcs46$ slitlet, and Figure~\ref{fig:slit_overlay} shows the locations of the open areas of the microshutters overlaid on the NIRCam F200W image of GN-z11.
 Individual calibrated one-dimensional (1D) and 2D spectra were combined excluding bad pixels by using an an iterative sigma clipping algorithm at the 3$\sigma$ level.
+The wavelength calibration takes into account the position of the galaxy within the slit at each pointing.
 Before the combination process a spatial median of each exposure is subtracted to remove any residual background.
 1D spectral extractions were made from the rectified 2D spectra using box extractions of height 3 and 5 pixels ($0\farcs 3$ and $0\farcs5$, respectively).